m0loch/DeBridger/readme.md

 ## Plans for the future
 - clean posts quoting the troll as well
-- extend the functionalities to a list of users (why just one at a time?)
 - multiple possible messages to randomly choose from when replacing the post

+## Change Log
+- 0.4.5
+  * added support for a list of trolls, rather than a single user
+  * added some basic CSS styling to the options page